Preparing for the theory test

 You can buy the essential skills range from most high street book shops.
 They are also available to order online or over the phone from The Stationery Office.

 The hazard perception part is delivered on a computer and you respond by clicking a button on the mouse.
-You will be presented with a series of video clips which feature every day road scenes.
+You will be presented with a series of clips which feature every day road scenes.
 In each clip there will be at least one developing hazard, but one of the clips will feature two developing hazards.

 An example of when to respond